 As the successful byproduct of a Dutch Kickstarter campaign, this keyboard is already making waves in the gaming community.
 Eschewing traditional keyboard switches for proprietary Flaretech switches, Wooting allows you to set the key-press actuation point to whatever level you like, and the accompanying software offers tons of customization.
 The absence of a number pad makes for a clean, uncluttered look, and the per-key RGB options are out of this world.

-Read our full Logitech G Pro review.
+See our full Logitech G Pro K/DA keyboard review

 The adventure continues